FSoft-AI4Code/pydep/README.md

 ### Node objects
 The package has 5 main nodes:
-- ModuleNode: contains all FunctionNode and ImportNode in a module file
+- `ModuleNode`: contains all FunctionNode and ImportNode in a module file
-- ImportNode: a node represents an import statement
+- `ImportNode`: a node represents an import statement
-- FunctionNode: a node represents a python function
+- `FunctionNode`: a node represents a python function
-- ClassNode: a node represents a class
+- `ClassNode`: a node represents a class
-- BlockNode: a node represents a codeblock in the module file
+- `BlockNode`: a node represents a codeblock in the module file

 Every node except ModuleNode has the following attributes:
-- path: the module file contain that node
+- `path`: the module file contain that node
-- content: the text content of the node (function, import, class or codeblock)
+- `content`: the text content of the node (function, import, class or codeblock)
-- position_in_file: the position of the node in the module file
+- `position_in_file`: the position of the node in the module file

 For `FunctionNode` and `ImportNode`, we can acquire their dependencies through their `children (node.children)` attribute.